michael-oswald/20-temporal-apps/20-apps/app-6-akari-pm/README.md

 ```

 ### 4. DynamoDB Setup
-Need a DynamoDB table for confirmed bookings.
+Need a DynamoDB table for project state.
 You can create it using the AWS console or AWS CLI.
 Table should be named `akaripm`